Analysis | The inexplicable gaps in the Trump White House’s Jan. 6 records

 - 8:45 a.m. — Rudy Giuliani

-- 9:16 a.m. — Requests Senate Majority Leader Mitch McConnell (R-Ky.), (a call that an aide says the senator declined)
+- 9:16 a.m. — Requests Senate Majority Leader Mitch McConnell (R-Ky.) (a call that an aide says the senator declined)

 - 9:24 a.m. — Rep. Jim Jordan (R-Ohio)